-To construct the shore crossing, a large temporary HDD drill pad of crushed rock will be laid on cleared farmland behind the sand dunes.
+To construct the shore crossing, a large temporary HDD drill pad of crushed rock will be laid on cleared farmland behind the sand dunes in Waratah Bay.
 From the pad, a drill will bore into the ground at an angle, working toward the water.
-The bore hole will extend into Bass Strait, either one kilometre from the transition point, or to a water depth of around IO metres, whichever is determined to be safer.
+The Victorian shore crossing will be constructed in Waratah Bay using HDD to approximately IO metres water depth.